Here are the sorts of questions we are frequently asked, and what we can do to help.

 I am a mature student in the final months of a PhD.
 I believe I have ADHD and am finding things very difficult.
 I need support, medication and advice.
 Can you help?

 You first need to register with a GP.
-He will see you and, under the recommendation of a psychiatrist, may prescribe medication.
-He will also be able to refer you to local adult ADHD services.
+They will see you and, under the recommendation of a psychiatrist, may prescribe medication.
+They will also be able to refer you to local adult ADHD services.